I-TECH-UW/OpenELIS-Global-2/docs/gsocstudentguide.md

 Welcome!
 Are you interested in working on a Google Summer of Code project with *OpenELIS*?
 We' want you to be a successful GSoC developer in our community so we've put together a few guidelines to answer some of your initial questions and help you understand what is expected of students before submitting a proposal, after being accepted, and during the coding period.

+!!! caution
+    Only Students who meet both Google's Contributor [Eligibility Requirements](GSoC Contributors) and also follow our Guidelines will be Selected

 |Page OutLine|
 |--|
 |[Before the Application](#before-the-application)|